Western Illinois University: Macomb Campus

 Web Tools and Search Bar

-Prior to registering, all new freshmen will take the English placement test which is a 40-minute writing sample.
-Students are asked to read a quote and then write an essay explaining whether they agree or disagree with the quote and why.
+Prior to registering, all new freshmen will be placed into English based on ACT/SAT scores.
 The mathematics department will do an initial placement into math courses using a student's math ACT score and the math courses completed in high school as guidelines.
 The mathematics department may recommend that a student take the math placement test (called COMPASS) to improve the placement level.
 Refer to the Mathematics Department for the official procedure for placement.

 Frequently asked questions about COMPASS testing as well as a practice exam.
 WIU and many of the community colleges offer the COMPASS exam.

 E-Mail: All students need to make sure they activate and use their WIU e-mail (ECOM account).
 All offices on campus and most faculty will be utilizing this system to correspond with you.
-Special workshops will be held during Orientation Week.
-Check Orientation brochure for time and place.
 The University does not recommend the forwarding of WIU e-mail.
 Forwarding your mail removes the security protocols that are in place with the WIU accounts.
 Much of the information sent to you by the various offices on campus may contain personal/confidential material.

 School Address: If you are not living in one of the University residence halls, it is very important for you to make sure you have filed your local school address and phone number with the Registrar's Office.
 Otherwise, all mail and phone calls will be sent to your home address.
 Changes can be processed through the "Comment" screen on STARS, in the Student Assistance Center of the University Union or the Registrar's Office (Sherman Hall 110).